SAP-samples/cap-local-development-workshop/exercises/03/README.md

 # Exercise 03 - mocking auth and required services

 There's no avoiding the fact that if you want your CAP apps and services to be useful, they're going to have to make use of authentication mechanisms, and consume other APIs, in the cloud.
 In local development mode, however, these requirements can get in the way and hinder progress.

-Fortunately the "developer centric" nature of CAP's local-first strategy provides various ways to not _ignore_ the reality, but to _suspend_ it until it's really needed.
+Fortunately the "developer centric" nature of CAP's local-first strategy provides various ways to not _ignore_ the reality, but to _embrace_ it locally ready for when it's really needed.
 With the "mocking" approach, we can design and declare our domain model and adorn it with annotations relating to authentication, and rely on mocked authentication while still thinking about, defining and testing user role and attribute based access control.
 We can also have required services mocked for us so we can connect to them from our own local development context.

 In this exercise we'll explore both those mockable areas.

 ## Explore the auth in play

 You may have already noticed the mocked authentication approach declared in the CAP server's log lines.

 👉 Check this by stopping any currently running CAP server (the `cds watch` process), restarting it with:

 ```bash
 DEBUG=auth cds w --profile classics